 Non-employee directors may not be granted, in any fiscal year, awards and any other compensation (including without limitation any cash retainers or fees) that, in the aggregate, exceed \$500,000, provided that such amount is increased to \$1,000,000 in the fiscal year of his or her initial service as a non-employee director.
 Any awards or other compensation provided to an individual for his or her services as an employee or consultant (other than as a non-employee director) are excluded from such calculation.
+For the avoidance of doubt, all new awards will be granted under the 2020 Equity Incentive Plan.

 In the event of a "change in control," as defined in the 2010 Director Plan, with respect to awards granted under the 2010 Director Plan to non-employee directors, the participant non-employee director will fully vest in and have the right to exercise awards as to all shares underlying such awards and all restrictions on awards will lapse, and all performance goals or other vesting criteria will be deemed achieved at 100% of target level and all other terms and conditions met.
-See the section titled, "Proposal 4: Approval of 2020 Equity Incentive Plan" for details regarding the treatment of awards that may be granted to non-employee directors under the Company's 2020 Equity Incentive Plan.